CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-gcp.md

-#
+# Getting Started With GCP

 -Intro on cloud
+    -what is it
     -using computers at their data centers worldwide.
     -services such as BQ, hosting

 -Home Screen
 -Console